Kingjosh007/my-portfolio/README.md

 > I was supposed to build a UI that is as close as possible to this Figma design: [Figma Template](https://www.figma.com/file/l7SqJ3ZfkAKih9sFxvWSR4/Microverse-Student-Project-1?node-id=23%3A10)

-This project was divided into 10 parts before getting to the full portfolio website.
+This project, now completed, was divided into 10 parts before getting to the full portfolio website.
 Each part corresponds to a specific branch.
 The 10 parts are listed below.
-The text in **bold** refers to the part I am currently working on.
 Refer to the corresponding branch.

 1. Setup and mobile version skeleton
 2. List of previous projects + About myself (mobile)